nwaughachukwuma/ms-video-indexer-js/README.md

   - get video index result
   - get video thumbnail for any insight item/model
 - [x] Add testing with jest testing framework.
-- [ ] Add handlers for other API calls - May implement this per request
+- [ ] Add handlers for other API calls - May implement this based on request
 - [x] Add examples

 ## Example/Usage